mtrudel/MTStackableNavigationController/README.md

 while still using `MTStackableNavigationController`.
 Here's how:

-1. Create your storyboard as normal, making your storyboard's initial view controller be your top-level contained view (instead of the typical approach of your initial view controller being an instance of `UINavigationController`).
+1. Create your storyboard as normal, making your storyboard's initial view controller be your top-level **contained** view (instead of the typical approach of your initial view controller being an instance of the **container** `UINavigationController`).

 2. Remove any `Main Storyboard` entires from your application's `Info.plist` file.
+We'll be creating your `UIWindow` and initial view controller in our delegate.

 3. Create an instance of `MTStackableNavigationController` inside your app delegate and populate it with your storyboard's initial view controller like so: